ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ---
 title: "Logs Data Platform - Managed VMware Logs Forwarding"
-excerpt: "Find out how to enable Logs Forwarding from a managed VMware vSphere on OVHcloud to a Logs Data Platform stream"
+excerpt: "Find out how to enable Logs Forwarding from a managed VMware vSphere on OVHcloud towards a Logs Data Platform stream"
-updated: 2024-08-22
+updated: 2024-08-23
 ---

 > [!primary]
 >
 > This feature is currently in Beta phase.
-This guide may be incomplete and updated.
+This guide may be incomplete and might be updated regularly.
 >

 ## Objective

-**The goal is to show you how to enable Log Forwarding on managed VMware vSphere to a Logs Data Platform stream.**
+**Learn how to enable Log Forwarding on managed VMware vSphere towards a Logs Data Platform stream.**

 ## Requirements

 - An [OVHcloud customer account](/links/manager).
 - One or more Hosted Private Cloud resources.
 - An active Logs Data Platform stream with the same account and security level as your Hosted Private Cloud VMware on OVHcloud.
+To check it, launch [this API call](#security-options).
 - You need to have followed the guide [Introduction to the Logs Data Platform](/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP)
 - You must have `logForwarder` enabled.
-To check, launch [this](#security-options) API call.
+To check it, launch [this API call](#security-options).

+> [!primary]
+>
+> Read the [Getting started with OVHcloud APIs](/pages/manage_and_operate/api/first-steps) guide to get familiar with using OVHcloud APIv6.

 ## Instructions

 > [!primary]
-> Please note that enabling **log forwarding** is free to enable, but you will be billed for using a Logs Data Platform stream, based on the standard rate for storing logs in a "Database as a Service" (dbaas).
+> Please note that enabling **log forwarding** is free, but you will be billed for using a Logs Data Platform stream, based on the standard rate for storing logs in a "Database as a Service" (dbaas).
 >
 > Your logs are manipulated for security and observability reasons in the Logs Data Platform private clusters.
 For more information on LDP pricing, see the page LDP on [this link](/links/manage-operate/ldp).
 >